 Social media posts: Social media can be a powerful tool to disseminate news, connect with audiences and build a sense of community.
 At Case Western Reserve, we support the use of social media by schools and units-as long as there is a clear strategy behind it.
 Best practices for managing social media accounts are constantly changing, but we strive to ensure our content is accurate, timely and the best possible representation of our work.
 Please follow these guidelines when you have information that you would like to have shared on our social media pages:

-- Submissions must be received at least 2 days before you would like it to be posted.
-We will do our best to share your information in a way that aligns with our platform's goals-as well as accommodate requests related to the timing of publishing your content-based on availability on our content planning calendar and our content strategy. - Types of content we share:
+- Submissions must be received at least one (1) week before you would like it to be posted.
+We will do our best to share your information in a way that aligns with our platform's goals-as well as accommodate requests related to the timing of publishing your content-based on availability on our content planning calendar and our content strategy.
+To submit content for consideration, please email mandel.socialmedia@case.edu. - Types of content we share:

-Platform Primary Audience(s) Posting Cadence Content We Share Best Practices X (Twitter) Faculty At least once a day Stories from the daily Media mentions Awards, grants and appointments Campus events and opportunities Keep copy short/concise to meet 280-character limit.
-Instagram Students Once or more a week Student spotlights Faculty spotlights Campus photos/videos Event recaps Classroom photos Group pictures Events (promoted through Instagram Stories) Never use stock images or fliers, and limit standard headshots in posts on the Instagram "grid"-consider using more dynamic/candid photos of a student or faculty member in their setting, campus photos, group shots, etc. Gear content toward students and keep it as student focused as possible.
-LinkedIn Alumni, Staff + Faculty Once a day Stories from the daily Awards, grants and appointments Faculty/Staff spotlights Alumni news and events Use a professional tone to meet the theme of the platform Share major achievements of faculty and alumni and where appropriate tag the involved parties (NSF, U.S. News, etc.) Facebook Staff, Faculty, Once a day Stories from the daily Good platform for sharing student
+Platform Primary Audience(s) Posting Cadence Content We Share Best Practices X (Twitter) Faculty Once a day Stories from the daily Media mentions Awards, grants and appointments Campus events and opportunities Keep copy short/concise to meet 280-character limit.
+Instagram Students Once or more a week Student spotlights Faculty spotlights Campus photos/videos Event recaps Classroom photos Group pictures Events (promoted through Instagram Stories) Never use stock images or fliers, and limit standard headshots in posts on the Instagram "grid"-consider using more dynamic/candid photos of a student or faculty member in their setting, campus photos, group shots, etc. Gear content toward students and keep it as student-focused as possible.
+LinkedIn Alumni, Staff + Faculty Once a day Stories from the daily Awards, grants and appointments Faculty/Staff spotlights Alumni news and events Use a professional tone to meet the theme of the platform Share major achievements of faculty and alumni and where appropriate tag the involved parties (NSF, U.S. News , etc.) Facebook Staff, Faculty, Parents + Community Once a day Stories from the daily Media mentions Awards, grants and appointments Faculty/staff spotlights Student spotlights Good platform for sharing student stories, information about big events, important dates and deadlines and major achievements